megaannum/vimside/README.md

 ## Latest checkin

+Make sure when 'sign' definition is added via vimside#sign#AddCategory that the data has an 'ids' entry.
+Made sure that when a 'sign' Clear function is called that the associate id is removed from the 'ids' Dictionary.
+There is now an Option, 'sign-start-place-id' with default value 2656 which is the value of the first 'sign' id.
+Subsequent ids are one greater than there predecessor.

 The latest checkin included an initial (un-tested and thus not usable) snapshot of the debug code along with a "sign" module that supports quickfix window, location window and debug breakpoint visualization.